castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `prefer_one_by_one` (Boolean) Defines if pods should be restarted one by one to avoid service disruption.
 - `type` (String) Defines the rollout type to be used when applying recommendations.
 	- NO_DISRUPTION - pods are restarted without causing service disruption.
+	- UNSPECIFIED - rollout type is not specified.

 <a id="nestedblock--startup"></a>